tdg83/metal-archives-to-streaming/README.md

 ### Manual Installation (as a Local Extension)

-1. Download the repository as a `.zip` file
+1. Download the repositories files
-2. Extract the contents to a folder
-3. Open a new tab in Firefox
+2. Open a new tab in Firefox
-4. In the address bar, go to: `about:debugging`
+3. In the address bar, go to: `about:debugging`
-5. Click on **This Firefox**
+4. Click on **This Firefox**
-6. Click **Load Temporary Add-on...**
+5. Click **Load Temporary Add-on...**
-7. Navigate to the extracted folder and select the `manifest.json` file
+6. Navigate to the downloaded files and select the `manifest.json` file
-8. Open [metal-archives.com](https://www.metal-archives.com/) and start using the extension!
+7. Open [metal-archives.com](https://www.metal-archives.com/) and start using the extension!

 ---